Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By Sorao.

 cube 100:
-- By JustHyperCL.
+- By RetroAdvance64.
-- Reference to the popular emoji from steam "steamhappy".
-Both arms and legs where adapted to reference to an already existing icon (view cube 97).
+- The Icon references the classic meme "Awesome Face".

 cube 101:
 - By ReenRN.